slims/slims9_bulian/README.md

-SLiMS 8 Akasia
+SLiMS 9 Bulian
 ===============
-SENAYAN Library Management System (SLiMS) version 8 Codename Akasia
+SENAYAN Library Management System (SLiMS) version 9 Codename Bulian

 SLiMS is free open source software for library resources management (such as books, journals, digital document and other library materials)